 Students complete the MA in Management program in four to six semesters.
-During your first semester you’ll complete core courses and propose your research question, while developing and enhancing key project management skills.
-The second semester will develop your quantitative and qualitative skills necessary for designing your research, while enhancing consulting and other managerial skills.
+During your first semester, you’ll complete core courses and propose your research question, while developing and enhancing key project management skills.
+The second semester will develop the quantitative and qualitative skills necessary for designing your research while enhancing consulting and other managerial skills.
 The final two semesters are dedicated to completing your major research project.

 Customize your degree by completing specialized electives in project management, business consulting, leadership and accounting.

-Each term you will participate in a research seminar, allowing you to engage with students in discussions with peers, faculty, academic scholars from other universities and business leaders.
+Each term you will participate in a research seminar, allowing you to engage in discussions with peers, faculty, and academic scholars from other universities and business leaders.

 Graduates of this program pursue careers in a number of unique areas in management and leadership, including;

 MA Management alumnus Andrew Nixon discusses his research and why he chose the MA Management program.
 Andrew was part of the inaugural cohort of the University of Guelph's Food From Thought research assistantship program.